Salt & Wind Travel

 Babà Napoletano al Rum

-Baba, a pastry drenched in rum, actually is Polish in origin.
-It came from Poland via Versailles, France when the Polish czar’s daughter married the French king in 1725.
+Baba, a pastry drenched in rum, is Polish in origin.
+It came from Poland via Versailles, France, when the Polish czar’s daughter married the French king in 1725.

-Today you can find babà made classically, floating delicately in rum, or with a twist such as served in limoncello or even in a cream sauce.
+Today, babà is made classically, floating delicately in rum or with a twist, such as serving it with limoncello or even in a cream sauce.
 While this popular dessert is not originally Neapolitan, it would be hard to find an Italian who doesn’t consider this dish a classic Naples Italy food.

 Caprese Salad

 Try it with local buffalo mozzarella and a drizzle of local extra virgin olive oil.
 FYI, in Italy, it is not served with balsamic vinegar, as we do in the United States.
-That’s because this is a classic Naples Italy food and balsamic comes from the northern Italian region of Emilia-Romagna.
+This is a classic Naples Italy food, and balsamic comes from the northern Italian region of Emilia-Romagna.

 Lemons…lemon granita, lemon pasta…The possibilities are limitless

-Lemons are everywhere in southern Italy and many varieties have IGP or “Indicazione Geografica Protetta,” status.
-This means the lemons must be grown in a specific geographical area and from a certain species.
+Lemons are everywhere in southern Italy, and many varieties have IGP or “Indicazione Geografica Protetta” status.
+This means the lemons must be grown in a specific geographical area and from a particular species.

 Mozzarella Cheese

-Then in the 3rd century, monks used to hand out homemade bread and cheese — called “Mozza” — to the poor.
-The cheese’s popularity then grew until it became a staple in the southern Italian diet.
+Then, in the 3rd century, monks used to hand out homemade bread and cheese — called “Mozza” — to the poor.
+The cheese’s popularity grew until it became a staple in the southern Italian diet.

-Buffalo mozzarella is considered the gold standard but cow’s milk mozzarella also originated in this region, and should not be missed.
-Cows’ milk mozzarella is often called “fior di latte” and it can be found with a DOP stamp on it too, in some cases.
+Buffalo mozzarella is considered the gold standard, but cow’s milk mozzarella originated in this region and should not be missed.
+Cows’ milk mozzarella is often called “fior di latte” and can be found with a DOP stamp on it, too, in some cases.

 Traditional Margherita Pizza